-How much should life insurance cost per month?
+How much should life insurance cost per month on average?

 There are many misconceptions surrounding life insurance.
 One of the most common is how much should life insurance costs per month.